 It goes without saying a shaved cat is not going to produce as much littered hair as a normal one.
-As a result, it's easy for you to manage your pet in shedding season.
+As a result, it's easy for you to manage your pet in the shedding season.
 No one likes to see cat furs all over house and shaving is a great measure to avoid that scenario.
-While shedding in cats occur regardless of what you do with the coat, the amount of hair would be minimal.
-For pet owners that hate to deal with jam vacuum cleaners and fur-covered furniture, shaving is a life saver.
+While shedding in cats occurs regardless of what you do with the coat, the amount of hair would be minimal.
+For pet owners that hate to deal with jam vacuum cleaners and fur-covered furniture, shaving is a lifesaver.

 Minimize Hairball Incident In Cats

 Everyone knows that cats pay special attention to hygiene and they would spend hours grooming themselves from head to toe.
 But as these pets lick their body, they also swallow a lot of body hairs by mistake and in the long run, hairballs shall form.
 Needless to say, the balls of hairs cause considerable troubles to cats and in shedding seasons, hairballs incidents increase significantly.
 Among the way to ensure that your pet is safe from hairball issues in the near future, shave its coat is the most straightforward option.

 Senior cats, as well as cats that have issues with their muscles, tend to have a hard time grooming themselves.
 As time passes by, the extended lack of body grooming would have negative influences on the coat of such cats.
 In terms of solutions, a trimmed coat should work wonders.
 You could keep the matted furs of your cat in check though saving and give it a neat appearance too.
 As your car gets older and older, periodic shaving might be the best method to supplement your old pal slowly-dismissing ability to groom itself.